josepablocam/josepablocam.github.io/src/content/authors/admin/_index.md

 deficiencies, and performing large-scale color vision analysis across different countries.

-During the summer of 2020, I'll be a research intern in Facebook AI Research's SysML team.
+I spent the summer of 2020 as an intern with the SysML team at Facebook AI Research.
+Prior to that, I spent the summer of 2018 (as an intern) and the fall of 2018 (as a part-time research collaborator) with the Probability team at Facebook.